 You might consider seeking curricular connections in literature or history/social studies.
 If you design a lesson that you'd like to share, please let us know!
-We'd like to include it on our blog or in future workshops for teachers.
+We'd like to consider including it in future shared resources and workshops for teachers.

-10. Resources
+Resources